Reinachan/Reinachan/README.md

 ## Projects

-Various projects I work on or are contributing to.
+Various projects I work on or am contributing to.

 ### Primary